Capitol Day

 Participant Selection

-Due to capacity limitations, we are only able to invite 50 advocates to join us in Springfield this year.
+We’d love to have as many advocates as possible join us in Springfield this year, but due to space limitations, we can only accommodate a limited number.
 Our top priority is including folks whose issues are most urgently aligned with what we’re advocating for and who represent a variety of disciplines and legislative districts across the state.

 Fill out the form below to express interest in joining this year’s cohort.
 If selected, you are expected to attend!